open-sauced/intro/CONTRIBUTING.md

 - Maintain consistency in terminology and style throughout the translated documentation.
 - Work with another contributor who speaks the language you're translating to.
-- It helps to mention specific tools so that developers who want to translate documentation can see how it's done.
+- It helps to mention specific tools you use so developers who want to translate documentation can see how it's done.
 - Keep translations up to date with changes in the original documentation.